 Usually the Sheriff comes and lets you take a few personal belongings and then makes you leave.
 Then the Sheriff or landlord will change the locks.
+The rest of your belongings may be put out on the street, or the landlord may allow you to store them in the rental unit.

-You will have 24 hours to contact the landlord to go back to your unit and get the rest of your belongings.
+You will have 24 hours to get the rest of your things, or contact the landlord to go back to your unit and get the rest of your things.
 If you do not remove your belongings within 24 hours, the landlord may legally throw them away.